-Also this year the Lazio has proved to be one of the regions with the highest number of Blue Flag beaches.
+Also in 2018 the Lazio has proved to be one of the regions with the highest number of Blue Flag beaches.

 The coastline of Latina has also this year been awarded with the Blue Flag certification.
 From the promontory of Torre Asturia (Nettuno) to Sabaudia, the long coastline of the Lazio capital city combines the beauty of a limpid and crystalline sea with the rich offer of coastal resorts and restaurants along the sea.

 Well connected to Rome by train, Latina is a great option if you wish to visit the wonders of Rome as well as enjoying some relaxing time by the sea.
 Also inland are many charming little old towns like Norma, Sermoneta and last but not least the Gardens of Ninfa.

 Further on along the Pontine coastline in the province of Latina is Sabaudia, a really appreciated town frequented by VIPs.
 Also this year it has obtained the Blue Flag certification.